 Which of these ideas jump out at you as things you would find soothing?
 Prepare ahead and stock up and make yourself a treasure trove of comforting things for next time you feel the need to eat emotionally.

-If you have any questions about emotional eating contact me at 847 791-7722 or on the form below.
+If you have questions after reading this article or have any questions about how counseling can be useful to your particular circumstances please contact me at 847 791-7722 or on the form below.